 Warsaw restaurants offer dining experiences as varied as the Polish capital itself.
 Whether you plan to visit the city to explore Poland’s rich history, taken in the stunning baroque or renaissance period architecture, you’ll never be far from a great place to eat.
 If you’re wondering where to eat in Warsaw, look no further than this list.

 These 17 restaurants include everything from traditional Polish eats to modern fine dining and even authentic Italian, Greek, and Thai.
 I was fortunate enough to try several of them while I was visiting Warsaw with JayWay Travel, who arranged my visit.
-JayWay specializes in boutique travel for Eastern and Central Europe and are the industry experts.
+JayWay specializes in boutique travel for Eastern and Central Europe and is an industry expert.
 Be sure to check them out when you’re starting to plan your own visit.

 Brzeska 29/31 // +48 606 294 499

 This Warsaw restaurant is named for the delicious Polish pastry it serves.
 Pyzy is a local dumpling dish stuffed with meat or potatoes.
 Pyzy Flaki Goraçe serves their dumplings in glass jars which I thought was a nice touch and made for a homey feel.

 But they don’t just serve dumplings here.
 Pyzy Flaki Goraçe has grown famous for all its most authentic traditional Polish offerings.
 The restaurant is often frequented by locals (always a sure sign it’s the best around), but travelers also love it there.

 The menu features both seasonal and year-round dishes.
 The restaurant itself had cozy indoor seating, as well as some outdoor patio seating for warm and sunny days.
 Pyzy opens for lunch at noon.